skeletonlabs/skeleton/.changeset/slimy-knives-tie.md

 "@skeletonlabs/skeleton": patch
 ---

-bugfix: checking listBoxItem value equality deeply instead of by reference.
+bugfix: ListBoxItem is now compared by value rather than by reference